pzingg/todo_absinthe/README.md

 ## Elm - Absinthe Transport over a Phoenix Channel

+While GraphQL servers are most commonly accessed by clients over HTTP, the Elm frontend in this project uses a websocket transport, implemented with functions in the courtesy of the elm-phoenix project (see Elm Notes section above).

+### Server side channel setup

-The Phoenix side sets up a `DocChannel` channel module for the topic "\*" that is largely based on (meaning lots of code copying from) `Absinthe.Phoenix.Channel`.
+On the server side we set up a `DocChannel` channel module for the topic "\*" that is largely based on (meaning lots of code copying from) `Absinthe.Phoenix.Channel`.

-Using the elm-phoenix client package, the Elm frontend joins this "\*" topic at startup.

-Elm sends a "doc" event to the channel to make an Absinthe query or mutation, and receives the data or error reply as constructed by Absinthe.

-Elm should be able to handle the "itemsCreated", etc. GraphQL subscription messages published or triggered by Absinthe on the "\*" topic, but these are apparently not happening automatically as events on the "\*" topic.

-The "\*" channel has pubsub, so that subscriptions can also be subscribed to it by GraphiQL "on the fly".
-Following the protocol used by GraphiQL, we subscribe to subscription messsages in Elm as follows:
+The DocChannel has pubsub enabled, so that subscriptions can also be subscribed to it by Elm (and GraphiQL).

+See lib/todo_absinthe_web/channels/doc_channel.ex source file for more info.

+### Client side channel setup

+On the Elm side, the frontend creates and subscribes to a Phoenix channel with the "\*" topic at startup.
+When the channel is joined, the frontend then creates and subscribes to channels for the GraphQL subscriptions.
+This channel is monitored for status changes.

+Following the protocol used by GraphiQL, Elm can subscribe to GraphQL subscription messages as follows:

-1. Push a subscription document, using the subscription name (e.g. "itemsCreated"), and specifying the fields of interest, to the "\*" topic.
+1. Push a subscription document (see below), using the subscription name (e.g. "itemsCreated"), and specifying the fields of interest, to the "\*" topic.
 The payload of the reply will contain a `subscriptionId` string, like "\_\_absinthe\_\_:doc:87829607".
 2. Create a new client channel, in addition to the original "\*" channel, using the `subscriptionId` string as the topic, and listening for `subscription:data` events.
 3. Receive and decode incoming `subscription:data` payloads.